ellyx13/stock-trend/README.md

 This project analyzes stock price trends using technical indicators and machine learning with a decision tree model.
 The application is built using **Streamlit** for an interactive user interface.

 ## Features

+### Core Features Used in the Project
+This project utilizes the following technical indicators and features for stock price analysis:

+1. **open**: The opening price of the stock for the day.
+2. **high**: The highest price of the stock during the trading session.
+3. **low**: The lowest price of the stock during the trading session.
+4. **close**: The closing price of the stock for the day.
+5. **volume**: The total volume of shares traded during the trading session.
+6. **MA_5, MA_20, MA_50**: Moving averages over 5, 20, and 50 days to identify short-term and long-term trends.
+7. **RSI (Relative Strength Index)**: Measures the strength of price movements to identify overbought or oversold conditions.
+8. **bollinger_high, bollinger_low**: Upper and lower bands of Bollinger Bands, used to measure market volatility.
+9. **MACD (Moving Average Convergence Divergence)**: A trend-following momentum indicator that shows the relationship between two moving averages.
+10. **MACD_signal**: The signal line derived from MACD to indicate buy/sell opportunities.

+These features are used as inputs to the Decision Tree model for predicting stock price trends.

 1. Select industry and stock symbol.
 2. Specify the date range for analysis.
 3. Choose data source (e.g., VCI, TCBS).